Pombal, Portugal

-Pombal (/pt/) is a city and a municipality located in the historical Beira Litoral province and in the região de Leiria of portuguese Leiria district.
+Pombal (/pt/) is a city and a municipality located in the historical Beira Litoral province and in the região de Leiria of the Leiria district.

 The population in 2011 was 55217, in an area of 626.00 km^{2}.
 The population of the city of Pombal proper is about 18000 inhabitants.

 The municipality is served by a railway station which is part of the Linha do Norte, the main Portuguese railway line that connects its two largest cities, Lisbon and Porto.

 The Mayor is Luís Diogo de Paiva Morão Alves Mateus since 2013, elected by the Social Democratic Party.
 The municipal holiday is November 11 and celebrates St. Martin's Day.

 In 2017, an 82-foot-long skeleton of a possible sauropod dinosaur was uncovered in a Pombal property owner's backyard.

+In January 2026, Storm Kristin caused a catastrophic impact in the municipality of Pombal.

 Parishes

 Administratively, the municipality is divided into 13 civil parishes (freguesias):